m2c2-project/m2c2kit/README.md

 The installation steps above are all you need to start using m2c2kit and creating assessments.

-If you want to explore m2c2kit in detail, you can build the library from source. m2c2kit is a mono repository.
+To explore m2c2kit in depth, build the library from source. m2c2kit is a mono repository.
 Assuming you have installed [Node.js](https://nodejs.org), execute the following from the respository root:

 ```
 npm install